seanmcilroy29/vfa_process_and_procedures/docs/04_membership.md

 * Chairs MAY require that new information be provided about an issue before earlier decisions can be reopened/revisited.
 * The work and progress of the group are appropriately communicated through regular status reports to the SC.
 * The Chair MAY delegate tasks to the co-chair, including chairing the group as and when necessary.

- A list of the current tasks associated with the Chairs responsibilities is to be found [Chair Check List]().

 ## Maintainers
 * The Maintainer MUST keep the project documentation up to date (e.g., contributing, readme and release planning documents)